fleschutz/SI-lib/datasets/README.md

 Datasets
 ========
-This folder contains datasets for basic calculations on chemical elements, physics particles, planets, moons, etc.
+This folder contains datasets for basic calculations on chemical elements, physics particles, planets, moons, etc. Most of them have been converted from .CSV file format to a C++ header file by csv2hpp utility.

 References
 ----------